Rivina humilis

 Rivina humilis is a species of flowering plant in the family Petiveriaceae.
 It was formerly placed in the pokeweed family, Phytolaccaceae.
 It can be found in the southern United States, the Caribbean, Central America, and tropical South America.
-Common names include pigeonberry, rougeplant, baby peppers, bloodberry, and coralito.
+Common names include dogblood, pigeonberry, rougeplant, baby peppers, bloodberry, and coralito.
 The specific epithet means "dwarfish" or "lowly" in Latin, referring to the plant's short stature.